iturdikulov/notes/signed number representations.md

 ---
-title: Signed number representations
 date: 2023-03-23
+draft: true
+sr-due: 2023-04-02
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-02
-sr-interval: 4
-sr-ease: 270
 ---

+# Signed number representations

 > Used to solve the problem of representing negative integers in binary.
 The
 > problem of trying to store the negative sign (−) of a binary